How to assert your dominance on your first day.

 Don’t forget to tell them that their current 3 months old tech stack is obsolete, old and stupid!
 Try as hard as you can to let them know you know more than them because you know Shmlurppp and no one there has even heard of it…

-Doing that is the best way to assert your dominance on your team and letting them know that… well… hmmm… you are better than them!
+Doing that is the best way to assert your dominance on your team and let them know that… well… hmmm… you are better than them!

 Because, you know the obscure technology that they don’t know (which of course you don’t really know, but they don’t know, so don’t say no!)